adrianTNT/TNT-PHP-Functions/README.md

 <h2>Usage</h2>

-Download tnt_php_functions.php and include it in your php file with:
+Download file tnt_php_functions.php and include it in your php file with:

 <code>include("tnt_php_functions.php");</code>